Get Started With Shopify And Create A Profitable eCommerce Store!

 I got quite a few emails asking me how you guys should set up your “About Pages” this is up to you how you do that, every store is different.

-The process of creating the website is very easy and I’ve put togeather a video of the process.
+The process of creating the website is very easy and I’ve put together a video of the process.

 Import Products And Place Orders With A Click Of A Button

-This Shopify app would be my favorite so far, I’m talking about Oberlo.
+This Shopify app would be my favourite so far, I’m talking about Oberlo.

 The app is a must if you don’t have time to manually import products and fill orders.